Tubbz-alt/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/README.md

 In a neural-network, unlike a programmed pattern matching algorithm, there is a learning phase when the neural-network is trained to recognize a training set of input patterns.
 Once this is done, the neural-network is able to recognize exactly matching or similar patterns and also identify patterns that are not part of the training set.

+In the simple pattern matching example, all committed neurons attempt to recognize the input pattern and classify it.
+However, the neuron with the smallest distance (error) is declared as the winner and the network outputs the winner's category.

 ## Hardware Requirements

    No additional hardware needed.